fpatel02/QuarterlyAssessment3/README.md

 question inside your database.
 This is a requirement not a suggestion.
 It may take more time to set up, but scaling up after that requires minimal effort.

+QuestionsAnswers.py:
+    Create the Database: The script connects to a SQLite database called questions_answers.db.
+If the file does not exist, SQLite will automatically create it.

+    Create a Table: The CREATE TABLE IF NOT EXISTS statement ensures that the questions table is created if it doesn't already exist.
+The table has columns for:

+        id (Primary key)
+        question (The question text)
+        option_a, option_b, option_c, option_d (The answer choices)
+        correct_answer (The correct answer's identifier, e.g., "a", "b", "c", "d") Insert Data: The script inserts each question and its corresponding answer choices into the table using the INSERT INTO statement.

+    Verify Data: After inserting the data, it retrieves and prints all records from the questions table.